PavanRangani/docs/docs/prd/communication/meeting.md

 Delete is not allowed  when other user is editing this meeting.
 See [Notification for other user is editing](#notification-for-other-user-is-editing) for more details

 If the meeting has any tasks, then the meeting/notes can’t be deleted.
-On Delete, shows “Delete not Possible” dialog.
+On Delete, shows `Delete not Possible` dialog.

 If Meeting doesn't have any tasks, On Delete, shows delete confirmation dialog